bssw-tutorial/bssw-tutorial.github.io/2021-06-24-isc/handson-m10-continuous-integration.md

 Then we'll visualize and track changes in code coverage as the code changes.

 A video walk-through of (most of) this exercise is available at: <https://youtu.be/QE4RFp8lGiQ>
 * This video was created by Mark Miller (LLNL) for tutorial at ATPESC 2020.
-Where he refers to the repository as `hello-numerical-world-atpesc-2020`, substitute `hello-numerical-world-<...>`.
+Where he refers to the repository as `hello-numerical-world-atpesc-2020`, substitute `{{ page.hands-on-repo-base }}`.
 * The original exercise used Travis CI, which requires setting up an extra account.
-This version uses GitHub's action service instead.
+Below, we use GitHub's built-in Action service instead.

 ## Instructions